swent-t16/Voyageur/README.md

-The apk and release for the M1 can be found [here](https://github.com/swent-t16/Voyageur/releases/tag/M1-Release) The apk and release for the M2 can be found [here](https://github.com/swent-t16/Voyageur/releases/tag/M2-RELEASE)
+The apk and release for the M1 can be found [here](https://github.com/swent-t16/Voyageur/releases/tag/M1-Release) The apk and release for the M2 can be found [here](https://github.com/swent-t16/Voyageur/releases/tag/M2-RELEASE) The apk and release for the M3 can be found [here](https://github.com/swent-t16/Voyageur/releases/tag/M3Release)